noseka1/noseka1.github.io/source/_posts/2015-07-19-browsing-docker-source-using-eclipse.markdown

 oracle --help
 {% endcodeblock %}

 The source code navigation in Eclipse using the F3 keyboard shortcut should start working.
-Let's focus on the code autocompletion (Ctrl+Space) next.
-In order to make the autocompletion work, we need to install an autocompletion daemon for the Go programming language [gocode](https://github.com/nsf/gocode "gocode").
+Let's focus on the code auto-completion (Ctrl+Space) next.
+In order to make the auto-completion work, we need to install an auto-completion daemon for the Go programming language [gocode](https://github.com/nsf/gocode "gocode").
 The installation with the `go` tool is pretty simple:

 {% codeblock lang:sh %}
 go get github.com/nsf/gocode